aanchal-fatwani/js-best-practices/README.md

     All variables used in a function should be declared as local variables.

-    Local variables must be declared with the var, the let, or the const keyword, otherwise they will become global variables.
+    Local variables must be declared with the let or const keyword, otherwise they will become global variables.

       **[⬆ Back to Top](#table-of-contents)**

 3. ### Declarations on Top

-    It is a good coding practice to put all declarations at the top of each script or function.
+    All declarations should be at the top of each script or function.

     This will:

-    - Give cleaner code
     - Provide a single place to look for local variables
     - Make it easier to avoid unwanted (implied) global variables
     - Reduce the possibility of unwanted re-declarations